James-Oswald/jamesoswald.dev/content/posts/jai-1.md

 authors = ["James Oswald"]
 title = "Simplicity, Jai, and Joy (Jai Part 1)" date = "2024-06-23"
-description = "What is Jai? lets look at its Simp library." math = false tags = ["Jai", "Programming"] series = ["Jai"]
+description = "This post looks at Jai and creating a basic application with the Simp library." math = false tags = ["Jai", "Programming"] series = ["Jai"]